-Join Randi Derakhshani for an in-depth discussion in this video Creating 3D shapes from 2D shapes, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Creating 3D shapes from 2D shapes, part of Learning 3ds Max.

 When we begin the process of modeling its common to begin with a 3D Primitive or object.
 In this video however we'll look at tools that allow us to create 3D objects from 2D shapes.
 This allows us to create simple or highly detailed models very easily.
 A Shape is an object made from one or more curved or straight lines.
 Shapes in 3d Max are non rendering 2D objects, that you typically create in an orthographic view port.
 Here we're going to take a look at the, shapes that we have available.

 In the create panel, here on the right side of the interface, we're going to go into create, an next to the Geometry button is shapes.
 These are Shape Perimatives and they are very simple Circle, Rectangle, Ellipse, an Arc.
 And they each have their own set of parameters that can be edited to suit your needs.

 I'm creating one of each of them so you can get an idea what they look like.
 And I'm clicking and dragging within the viewport on most of these. (audio playing) So these are some of the 2D shapes that are available.
 There are a few more, but these are some of the basic ones.
 By selecting them, and looking at their parameters in the modify panel.
 You'll see that they all have very specific parameters.
 Each of them have a Rendering Rollout, an Interpolation Rollout, and a Parameters Rollout.

 Some of their Parameters are very simple like the Circle which is just Radius that I can make bigger or smaller.
 Or the Rectangle which has Length and Width that I can change.
 And also something called the Corner Radius.
 Which will give us rounded corners on our rectangle.
 This Star shape has two radiuses for the inside and the outside of the star.